opencollective/opencollective-frontend/CONTRIBUTING.md

 ## Commit convention

-Your commit messages should conform to the [Angular convention](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/README.md).
+Your commit messages should conform to the [Conventional Commits](https://www.conventionalcommits.org/) specification.

 To help you follow this convention, this project is using [commitizen](https://github.com/commitizen/cz-cli).
 To use it: